George Boomer

 George Boomer came to Washington state in 1898 as part of a project to establish a socialist colony on Puget Sound.
 He remained in the state for the rest of his life.

-George Ellsworth Boomer (1862-1915) was an American socialist journalist, newspaper editor, and political activist.
+George Ellsworth Boomer (November 29, 1862 – April 4, 1915) was an American socialist journalist, newspaper editor, and public speaker.
 Boomer is best remembered as a key participant in the formation of the Socialist Party of Washington and as its candidate for the Governor of Washington in 1908.

 Biography

 Early years

 George Ellsworth Boomer was born November 29, 1862, in Lewiston, Maine, the son of workers in a cotton mill.
 Due to the family's poverty, Boomer himself soon went to work in the mills, taking a job which paid him 65 cents for each 12-hour day.
 Boomer attended school three months a year, as required by law, until he reached the age of 14, at which time he dropped out.

 Boomer worked for a time as a newsboy, a job which brought him into contact with the world of newspaper publishing.
 He eventually found a first job in the industry assisting with the production of the Greenback Labor Chronicle of Auburn, Maine.

 In the fall of 1882, Boomer moved to Providence, Rhode Island, where he joined the newly organized International Typographical Union the following year.
 Boomer remained a member of that union throughout his life.
 He was a member of the Rhode Island Central Labor Union for 8 years and its president for 2.

 In June 1884, Boomer married Mary A. Vickery.